Recent Scientific Studies Show Promise of Matcha Being Linked to Helping Be Supportive to Combating Cancer

 Though over 8,000 different polyphenols have been discovered, researchers are still trying to determine precisely how these naturally occurring chemicals impact the human body.
 (3)

-When ingested, polyphenols act as antioxidants in the body, which means they help protect your body and neutralize free radicals that often damage cells.
+When ingested, polyphenols act as antioxidants in the body, which means they help support your body and neutralize free radicals that often damage cells.

 Wait, what are free radicals?